 North Florida’s first frost is here, and residents of Gainesville, The Villages, Lake City, Ocala, and surrounding areas are already pulling out their winter coats and gloves.
 Many homes in Florida are not equipped with central heating, deemed not worth the cost or trouble for the relatively short winter season.
 Many residents of Alachua, Levy, Lake, Sumter, Putnam, Marion, and Columbia counties will be purchasing portable space heaters or pulling their old ones out of storage to help them stay warm in these long winter nights.
 Here are some tips to keep safe and warm for the holidays and into the New Year.

 - Only use space heaters in open areas, do not use under desks or near curtains, or other flammable materials such as wood, clothing, etc.

 - Never cover heater electrical cords under carpets or mats.

 - Only plug heaters into electrical outlets, no extension cords or power strips.
 The amplitude of space heaters is very high and likely to overload the materials found in extension cords and power strips.

-- Do not operate heater while unattended or sleeping.
-Best practice is to heat the room prior to going to bed and unplug heater before sleeping.
+- Do not operate the heater while unattended or sleeping.
+The best practice is to heat the room before going to bed and unplug the heater before sleeping.

 Kerosene Heaters – Note: Kerosene heaters have been banned or restricted in use in many states and local jurisdictions.
 Please consult your local authorities before operating a kerosene heater in your home.